halimiqi/Frame_Registration/README.md

 run`Main_FullConnect.py`

 the output is`pred.npy`.
-It is an 2D numpy array, first axis is the index of the transformation, second axis is the transformation.
-The format of the transformation is `[translationX, translationY, translationZ, rotationX,rotationY, rotationZ]`
+It is an 2D numpy array, the first axis is the index of the images,the second axis is the transformation.
+The format of the transformation is `[translationX(mm), translationY(mm), translationZ(mm), rotationX°,rotationY°, rotationZ°]`
-The unit of transformation is mm and °`